Shrad03/Texas-Hospitals--Research-Project/README.md

 # Texas-Hospitals--Research-Project
-In the project, it contains data analysis and visualizations.
-Tools used are python in google collab and power BI
+In the project, it contains data analysis and visualizations of Texas Hospitals.
+Tools used are python in google collab and power BI.
+Check out the link in the files to see the dashboard